heptarch/heptarch.github.io/drafts/demon.md

 tunnels, forks they were forbidden from taking, and huge, humming pieces of apparatus that seemed unconnected to the spinning iron discs which sucked air from the despatch tubes.
+Questions were at first politely, then firmly, and finally menacingly, discouraged.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->